webfactoryng/PicoGame/README.md

 # PicoGame
-Play game by tapping to swap image to reveal actual arrangement.
+Tap to swap image in order to reveal full image.